MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/circle.md

 # Drawing a Simple Circle in SkiaSharp

-_Learn the basics of SkiaSharp drawing, including canvases and paint_
+_Learn the basics of SkiaSharp drawing, including canvases and paint objects_

 This article introduces the concepts of drawing graphics in Xamarin.Forms using SkiaSharp, including creating an `SKCanvasView` object to host the graphics, handling the `PaintSurface` event, and using a `SKPaint` object to specify color and other drawing attributes.